 pepper and one for kosher salt.
 They’re very handy.

-out the three bread pans on my website.
-The Commercial Heavy-Duty Non-Stick
+check out the bread pans on my website.
+The Commercial Heavy-Duty

-great at shaping your sourdough bread into beautiful long
+are great at shaping your sourdough bread into beautiful long

 baguettes without its rising out instead of up.
-I use all three of them all the time.
+I use them all

 Now that your dough has rested, it’s time to shape it.
 You can